yla856-sfu/CMPT310-G18/training/README.md

 * `next_moves_players.npy`: the player making each labeled move with shape `(N,)`

 Because the original dataset did not provide a validation set,
-10% of the cleaned training samples were randomly held out using a fixed random seed by default.
+10% of the cleaned training samples were randomly held out using a fixed random seed and use as validation set by default.

 ## Training the Model